Darrell Brown (musician): LeAnn Rimes

 Remnants continues to garner critical acclaim alongside her prior "Spitfire" Project.
 With highlights being the title track "Remnants", for the emotional rawness of "Mother", for the soulfulness of "Do It Wrong With Me" and "Love is Love is Love" and for her first USA Hot AC single release off of Remnants is Long Live Love.
 Her dance remix of "Long Live Love" reached #1 on the Billboard Dance Club Charts with remixers Dave Aude, Ivan Gomez, DrewG and Dj Deville bringing their talents from the turntables to the dance floor.
 Mark Batson came aboard as co-producer and co-writer for most of the album, with Steve Jordan co -producing one track as well.

-Brown was also the producer, arranger and main co-writer for the 2013 LeAnn Rimes album, Spitfire, the recording artist's last contractual record with Curb Records.
-Spitfire was another critically acclaimed please for Rimes.
-With almost every major publication stating she so far has created the best album of her career.
+Brown was also the producer, arranger and main co-writer for the 2013 LeAnn Rimes album Spitfire, the recording artist's last contractual record with Curb Records.
+Spitfire has been critically acclaimed.
+Many major publications cited it as the best album of her career at this point in time.
 With Alison Krauss, Jeff Beck, Rob Thomas among others joining her on tracks "What Have I Done", "Gasoline and Matches" and "Borrowed".

 Previously, Brown has co-written with LeAnn Rimes nine songs for her critically acclaimed release Family - which includes her multi-format hit single "Nothin' Better to Do", a career charting single, the first in history making its way onto the Country Singles chart, the A/C chart and the Club play Dance Chart at the same time.
 "What I Cannot Change" hit number # 1 on The Billboard Dance Charts".

 Brown also co-produced (with Vince Gill) the LeAnn Rimes album, Lady & Gentlemen, and the singles, "Crazy Women" and "Give".

 Brown also co-produced Rimes on the track "Smokin' In The Boys Room" for the Nashville Outlaws: A Tribute to Mötley Crüe a 2014 studio album released via Big Machine Records.
 It is a tribute album to the heavy metal band Mötley Crüe, featuring covers of their songs performed by various country music artists.

 Brown executive produced Rimes Greatest Hits Dance Remix Collection titled "Dance Like You Don't Give A ...." on Curb Records.
 The Collection of mostly newly remixed greatest hits went Number 1 on the iTunes Dance Charts on its first days of release.